Tulonsae/Stars/README.md

 ----------
 This table uses the text data file, containing approved standardized proper names for stars, from the IAU WGSN.
 This Working Group was organized in 2016.
-As of June 30, 2016, the list contains 58 stars.
+As of July 20, 2016, the list contains 125 stars.

 hip2dat Table
 -------------